elastic/connectors/docs/reference/google_drive.md

 - `Client Email`: The email address associated with the service account.
 - `Private Key`: A private key used to authenticate requests made by the service account.
 - `Private Key ID`: An identifier for the private key.
-- `Token URI`: The URI where the service account can obtain an access token.
 - `Project ID`: The ID of the Google Cloud project associated with the service account.
-- `Auth URI`, Token URI, Auth Provider X509 Cert URL: URLs used for authentication and authorization purposes.
+- `Auth URI`, `Token URI`, `Auth Provider X509 Cert URL`: URLs used for authentication and authorization purposes.
-- `Client X509 Cert URL`: The URL of the public key certificate associated with the service account.

 ### Content Extraction

 The connector uses the Elastic ingest attachment processor plugin for extracting file contents.
 The ingest attachment processor extracts files by using the Apache text extraction library Tika.
-Supported file types eligible for extraction can be found as `TIKA_SUPPORTED_FILETYPES` in [utils.py](../connectors/utils.py) file.
+Supported file types eligible for extraction can be found as `TIKA_SUPPORTED_FILETYPES` in [utils.py](../../connectors/utils.py) file.

 ## Documents and syncs